CrocoFactory/sensei/docs/learn/user_guide/params_response.md

 ### `dict`

 `dict` response type refers to the JSON representation of a response.
+In particular, it refers to JSON as a `dict`.
+Don't confuse with [`list[dict]`](/learn/user_guide/params_response.html#listdict).
 If this type is present, the result of `json()` method of `Response` object is returned.

 Instead of `dict` you can provide `dict[KT, VT]`, where `KT` is key type and `VT` is value type.

 /// tip
-Use `dict` response type only when validations for specific fields are redundant or useless
+Use `dict` response type only when response validation is redundant or useless

+In this example, adding validations for `version` and `available` field could be redundant.
+Especially, if this function is used as helper.

 ```python
 @router.get('/status')